ArieshaM/ariesham.github.io-reading-notes-/README.md

 # Reading Notes

 ## About
-This site discusses the foundations of Software development.
-Get ready to level up in your process of becoming an epic software development
+This site discusses the foundations of Software Development. **Get ready** to level up in your process of becoming an **Epic** Software Developer.

 ![coding](christina-wocintechchat-com-L85a1k-XqH8-unsplash.jpg)